Join the community!

 Data publication may lead to increased visibility, reuse, and citation and therefore recognition of scholarly work.

-Data archiving and publication has direct benefits for the research itself (more robust), for the discipline and for science in general by enabling new collaborations, new data uses and establishing links to the next generation of researchers.
+Data archiving and publication has direct benefits for the research itself (more robust), for the discipline, and science in general by enabling new collaborations, new data uses, and establishing links to the next generation of researchers.

 The openness of research data is at the heart of scientific ethics.

 External drivers like research data management policies from research funders and publishers might require data archiving and publication.
 For instance:

 Be sure to archive/publish only data you are allowed to archive/publish.
 Often archives do not allow sensitive data or non-anonymized data to be archived.
 And if you want to share your data, make sure (if relevant) the participants agreed to this when you collected the data (consent).